Capital funding is often the hardest to raise.

 Champlin grants are focused on ensuring the long-term stability of the charities in our community by supporting their equipment needs and their facilities.
 Our grants are not used for programming or general operations.

-This isn’t the flashiest form of philanthropy, but we know it makes a world of difference — all the more reason why we believe this funding is so critical.
+This isn’t the flashiest form of philanthropy, but we know it makes a world of difference—all the more reason why we believe this funding is so critical.

 We support a range of sectors serving Rhode Island.

-The foundation supports nonprofit organizations and agencies working in nine different fields:
+The Foundation supports nonprofit organizations and agencies working in nine different fields:

 Grantmaking at a glance.